smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

 refactoring of application manager layer is necessary.
 Currently, extending SDL functionality may require code duplication.
 The current RC module duplicates logic of the application_manager layer -- there is separate request controller, separate mechanism to call policy checks, and RPC's processing.
 Currently any common logic that is implemented in the application_manager layer needs to be duplicated in request controller -- this results in bugs and redundant code; it also requires more time for implementation.
+Refactoring is required in order to ensure the sustainability of the project -- refactoring the existing RC RPC's with a new proposed model is immediately necessary.

 The following proposed solution will provide for better management and extensibility of SDL core and RC components, without duplicating SDL core code: